FRINXio/FRINX-machine/README.md

 NOTE: It may happen that swarm initialization will fail during install.
 Most likely due to multiple network interfaces present.
 In that case run `docker swarm init --advertise-addr <ip-addr>` command to tell swarm which ip address to use for inter-manager communication and overlay networking

 NOTE: As FM is designed to run as non-root user, you need the user to be in `docker` group, this is done automatically during the installation process.
-Use newgrp or reboot the system for changes to take effect **BEFORE** running ```./startup.sh```
+Use newgrp or reboot the system for changes to take effect **BEFORE** running ```./startup.sh``` <br>
 See: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user

 If you want to configure docker to use a proxy server, use: